-On July 9, 2001, we initiated litigation against Sequitur, Inc. alleging infringement of U.S. Patent 6,001,653.
-If we do not prevail in the defense of this patent, it could impact our ability to realize future licensing revenues.
+On July 9, 2001, we initiated litigation against Sequitur, Inc. alleging patent infringement.
+On December 12, 2001, we initiated a second action against Sequitur, Inc. alleging patent infringement.
+On May 2, 2002 we initiated a third action against Sequitur, Inc. alleging patent infringement.
+If we do not prevail in the defense of these patents, it could impact our ability to realize future licensing revenues.

 If a third party claims that our products or technology infringe their patents or other intellectual property rights, we might be forced to discontinue an important product or product line, alter our products and processes, pay license fees or cease certain activities.
 We may not be able to obtain a license to such intellectual property on favorable terms, if at all.
 There are many patents issued or applied for in the biotechnology industry, and we may not be aware of patents or applications held by others that relate to our business.
-This is especially true since patent applications in the US are filed confidentially.
+This is especially true since patent applications in the United States are filed confidentially.
 Moreover, the validity and breadth of biotechnology patents involve complex legal and factual questions for which important legal issues remain unresolved.

-If we do not progress in our programs as anticipated, our stock price could decrease.
+If we do not progress in our programs as anticipated, the price of our securities could decrease.

 For planning purposes, we estimate the timing of a variety of clinical, regulatory and other milestones, such as when a certain product candidate will enter the clinic, when a clinical trial will be completed or when an application for marketing approval will be filed.
-Some of our estimates are included in this prospectus.
 Our estimates are based on present facts and a variety of assumptions.
 Many of the underlying assumptions are outside of our control.
-If milestones are not achieved when we expect them to be, investors could be disappointed and our stock price would likely decrease.
+If milestones are not achieved when we expect them to be, investors could be disappointed and the price of our securities would likely decrease.